Skip to content

 What is a .dms file?

-A .dms file is a Amiga DiskMasher compressed archive file.
+A .dms file is an Amiga DiskMasher compressed archive.
 Amiga DiskMasher System (DMS) is a legacy compressed disk-image archive format originally created by Dave Miller for the Commodore Amiga platform.
 It was used to store and distribute Amiga floppy disks in a compressed form, especially for software backups, preservation, and bulletin board system sharing.
 The format is largely obsolete, and some archives may contain intentionally protected or malformed data that requires cautious handling in modern tools.

 What are the magic bytes for .dms files?

-The magic bytes for Amiga DiskMasher compressed archive files are 44 4D 53 21 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Amiga DiskMasher compressed archive (.dms) files are 44 4D 53 21 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .dms file?